JoAnn Trejo

-JoAnn Trejo is an American pharmacologist, cell biologist, a professor, and also an assistant vice chancellor in the department of health sciences faculty affairs in the Department of Pharmacology at the School of Medicine at University of California, San Diego.
-She is also the assistant vice chancellor for Health Sciences Faculty Affairs.
-Trejo studies cell signalling by protease-activated G protein-coupled receptors (GPCRs).
-She is also actively involved in mentoring, education and outreach activities to increase the diversity of science.
+JoAnn Trejo is an American pharmacologist, cell biologist, and professor in the Department of Pharmacology, School of Medicine at University of California, San Diego.
+She is also the senior assistant vice chancellor for Health Sciences Faculty Affairs.
+Trejo studies cell signalling by protease-activated G protein-coupled receptors (GPCRs) in inflammation and cancer.

-Education
+Early life and education

-Trejo was born in French Camp in San Joaquin County, California.
-She grew up the youngest of five children in a single-parent household.
-Trejo obtained her bachelor's of science in toxicology and biochemistry from University of California, Davis in 1986.
-She earned her PhD and MBA at University of California, San Diego in 1992 and 2015, respectively.
+Trejo was born in French Camp (January 23, 1964) and raised in Stockton in San Joaquin County, California.
+She grew up the youngest of five children in a single-parent household of Mexican migrant farm workers.
+Trejo graduated from Saint Mary's High School and obtained a bachelor's of science from the University of California, Davis in 1986.
+She earned her PhD in Physiology and Pharmacology at University of California, San Diego in 1992 and an MBA from the Rady School of Management at University of California, San Diego in 2015.

 Career

-Trejo completed a postdoctoral fellowship at the University of California, San Francisco.
-In 2000, she joined the faculty at University of North Carolina, Chapel Hill.
-In 2008, she was recruited to University of California, San Diego as a tenured faculty member and was promoted to full professor in 2012.
+Trejo completed postdoctoral training with Professor Shaun Coughlin at the Cardiovascular Research Institute (CVRI), University of California, San Francisco.
+In 2000, she joined the faculty as an assistant professor in the Department of Pharmacology at University of North Carolina, Chapel Hill.
+She was recruited to University of California, San Diego as a tenured associate professor in the Department of Pharmacology in 2008 and was promoted to full professor in 2012.
 In 2014, she was appointed vice chair of the Department of Pharmacology.
-In 2015, she became the associate dean for Health Sciences Faculty Affairs and was appointed vice chancellor in 2019.
-As mentioned below in the list of awards, she was awarded by ASCB (American Society for Cell Biology) for her outstanding inclusivity.
-This award is one of the most recent series of mentoring and inclusivity awards recognized by ASCB, ASBMB and UCSD.
-Through this award, she was recognized as a scientist who stands for inclusion and diversity in science with a $5,000 award to further widen the scope of activities and actions taken to enhance inclusion.
+In 2015, she became the associate dean for Health Sciences Faculty Affairs and was appointed assistant vice chancellor in 2019 and senior assistant vice chancellor for Health Sciences Faculty Affairs in 2023.
+Trejo is responsible for developing and implementing data-driven strategies, initiatives and programs for enhancing success, recruitment, and retention of faculty across Health Sciences at University of California, San Diego.

 Research interests

-Trejo studies the regulatory mechanisms that control signalling by protease-activated G protein-coupled receptors (GPCRs) in normal physiology and disease.
-She is best known for her discoveries that reveal how cellular responses are regulated by G protein-coupled receptors in the context of vascular inflammation and breast cancer.
+Trejo studies the regulatory mechanisms that control signalling by protease-activated receptors, a family of G protein-coupled receptors (GPCRs) with critical functions in vascular inflammation and cancer.
+She has been continuously funded by the NIH as an independent investigator and has authored over a hundred peer-reviewed research papers.
+She is known for her discoveries of mechanisms that govern activated GPCR biased signaling, endosomal signaling and signal regulation by the multi-functional beta- and alpha-arrestin adaptor proteins in the context of endothelial dysfunction and progression of triple-negative breast cancer.
+She is associate editor for Molecular Biology of the Cell, serves on the editorial boards for the Journal of Biological Chemistry, Molecular Pharmacology, Current Opinion in Cell Biology, and PNAS Nexus.
+Trejo is engaged in an additional area of research that is focused on understanding factors that enhance success of early career faculty in academic medicine and science as well as postdoctoral fellow transition to the professoriate.